Kasa-e-Dil: Plot

 Hatim and Somia are first cousins and in love with each other but Hatim's mother (Somia's phupho) opposes their relationship.
 So on the mehndi day of Somia's brother she rejects the proposal of Hatim and Somia's marriage in front of Somia's parents due to which her father suffers a heart attack and dies.
 Later, Somia's brother Nauman marries Raheela (her other phupho’s daughter) but Raheela is in love with Hatim.

 On the other side a rich businessman Adan falls in love with somia but is unable to confess his love.
-Rabia realises Adan’s feelings and in order to separate Hatim and Somia she took advantage of Adan's love for Somia. she created misunderstandings between Hatim and Somia which leads to Hatim leaving Somia on the day of their marriage function.
-Rabia sent Adan in Somia's room where Hatim saw them both and called off his marriage.
+Raheela realises Adan’s feelings and in order to separate Hatim and Somia she takes advantage of Adan's love for Somia. she creates misunderstandings between Hatim and Somia which leads to Hatim leaving Somia on the day of their marriage function.
+Raheela sent Adan in Somia's room where Hatim saw them both and called off his marriage.
 Adan was shocked hearing all this and decided to marry Somia on the same day to protect her from all the insult.
 After marriage he requested Somia to wait in her home till he convinces his mother to which she agreed.